progressivepull/Getting-Started/README.md

 https://github.com/browntruck246

+# Progressive Pull Official

+This is our official Progressive Pull web page, and you can click on the link below to see all the exciting stuff.

+<a href="https://progressivepull.github.io/Getting-Started/">Progressive Pull Official Website</a>

+# YouTube PodCasts

+**Yes, hello.
+I operate three web platforms, each supporting a specialized podcast series designed for the forward-thinking audience of tomorrow.**

+* **Steps**: Here, I dive into detailed processes, from constructing a website to developing microservices or demystifying Docker.
+Each episode meticulously breaks down these technical steps, offering deep insights for budding developers.

+**Listeners can explore each podcast and choose what resonates with them, shaping their journey through the evolving digital landscape.**

+In the [Resources Wiki](https://github.com/progressivepull/Resources/wiki) I have a listing of all the different videos I've created.

 # Pinokio
 🧠 Pinokio AI Browser is an open-source platform designed to make working with AI applications incredibly simple and accessible—even for those without deep technical expertise.
 Here's what makes it stand out: